-2025 Section 179 Deduction at Ford Verde Valley, AZ, Official Guide
+Section 179 Deduction At Ford Verde Valley Official Guide

-If you're considering an updated fleet vehicle, cargo hauler, or utility truck for your business, understanding the Section 179 deduction for this year is crucial.
-You'll be receiving an unprecedented reduction to your taxable income if you purchase a new (or new-to-you) truck or cargo vehicle with a Gross Vehicle Weight Rating (GVWR) between 6,001 and 14,000 pounds.1,2 Financing or leasing new fleet vehicles has never been easier, more affordable, and with more benefits!
+If you're considering an updated fleet vehicle, cargo hauler, or utility truck for your business, understanding the Section 179 deduction, a tax write-off for a vehicle over 6,000 pounds, is crucial.
+You'll be receiving an unprecedented reduction to your taxable income if you purchase a new (or new-to-you) truck or cargo vehicle meeting the Section 179 vehicle weight limit, a gross vehicle weight rating (GVWR) between 6,001 and 14,000 pounds.1,2 Financing or leasing new fleet vehicles has never been easier and more affordable, or come with so many benefits!
 At Jones Ford Verde Valley, you'll receive professional help from an experienced financing center.
 We're ready to get you the best benefits for your business.

 What Vehicles Qualify for Section 179 Tax Deductions?

-Let's dig into the specifics so you can search our selection of new Ford vehicles confidently.
+Let's dig into the specifics of this tax write-off for a vehicle over 6,000 pounds so you can search our selection of new Ford vehicles confidently.
 Say you've found a heavy-duty F-250 and wondered if it qualifies.
-There are a few metrics it has to hit:
+There are a few metrics it has to hit, including the Section 179 truck weight:

-If your vehicle falls in these categories, you can deduct the entire price out of your taxable income, up to $2,500,000, according to the IRS.1 However, SUVs and smaller vehicles can get a partial deduction1: SUVs receive up to $31,3001 and vehicles with a GVWR below 6,000 pounds can still deduct up to $12,200 from your taxable income.1 These are yearly caps, so you can theoretically benefit from these limits annually, but they are notably lower than for heavy-duty vehicles.
+If your model achieves the criteria in the categories of both Section 179 vehicle weight and business usage, you can deduct the entire price out of your taxable income, up to $2,560,000, according to the IRS.1 However, SUVs and smaller vehicles can get a partial deduction: SUVs receive up to $32,000,1 and vehicles with a GVWR below 6,000 pounds may qualify for some benefits as well, but they're subject to additional "luxury auto" depreciation limits.
+While you can theoretically benefit from an SUV or vehicle under 6,000 pounds, the incentives are notably lower than for heavy-duty vehicles.

 Learn More About the Section 179 Vehicle Deduction at Jones Ford Verde Valley

 Your tax deduction options are expansive, thanks to Section 179, and we highly recommend you make use of this exceptional opportunity with our inventory.
-Our financing desk is highly experienced in business tax law and can happily recommend several professional services and accountants to help you organize your files and documents.
-We'll walk you through how to apply for a Section 179 deduction and what models in our new or used inventory qualify.
+Our financing desk is extremely experienced in business tax law and can happily recommend several professional services and accountants to help you organize your files and documents.
+We'll walk you through the Section 179 weight requirements, how to apply for a Section 179 deduction, and what models in our new or used inventory qualify.

 If you're ready to expand your fleet, now's the time!
-Take advantage of this incredible deduction while it's still in play.
+Take advantage of this incredible tax write-off for a vehicle over 6,000 pounds while it's still in play.

 Frequently Asked Questions